 - Network is properly documented including security contact information and an up-to-date network map;

-- Network interconnects such as virtual private networks (VPN) to external, non-UM third parties must be documented as outlined in Network Security, based on NIST 800-47, Security Guide for Interconnecting Information Technology Systems;
+- Network interconnects such as virtual private networks (VPN) to external, non-UM third parties must be documented as outlined in Network Security, based on NIST 800-47, Managing the Security of Information Exchanges;

 - Network-connected devices with services not requiring exposure to the Internet (e.g., printers) should be protected by use of access control lists or by configuring them with private IP addresses.